DedNightHero/dednighthero.github.io/king-of-numbers/data-deletion.md

 ---
 layout: default
-title: King Of Numbers 2048
+title: King of Numbers 2048
 description: Data Deletion Instructions
 ---

-## Welcome to the data deletion page

 You have the right to request that we delete the information we have collected from you (and direct our service providers to do the same) See [Privacy Policy](privacy.html).
 There are a number of exceptions, however, that include, but are not